 There is a low pass filter at the discriminator output, you need to modify it as follow.
 Depending on the MMDVM board you are using you might want to completely remove any filters on the board as cascading filters is not a good practice.

 Next step is to reduce the gain of U551A, this might not be necessary depending on the MMDVM board you are using.
 Try adjusting the RX potentiometer on your MMDVM board so that you get approximatively 0,7v pp at the MMDVM A/D converter input.
-With my MMDVM board, even with the voltage was far to high, causing lots of ADC overflows, I could have modified the board itself but went the route to modify the receiver.
+With my MMDVM board, the voltage was far to high, causing lots of ADC overflows, I could have modified the MMDVM board itself but went the route to modify the receiver.
+This is achieved by reducing the gain of U551A.
 To reduce the gain of U551A replace R551 with 6.5k.

 Solder a 500 Ohm to 1kOhm resistor on pin 4 of U551 and connect it to the connect RX input of your MMDVM.
 Use shielded wires or twisted pairs, with the groudn connected as close as possible to U551.From this point you should be able to receive DStar without any issues.